 The Knee Cut

 The knee cut guard pass has long been a staple for getting around someone's legs, dating back at least to the earliest days of judo newaza, and likely well before.
-The pass remains one of the first passes a white belt learns in BJJ, and yet remains one of the highest percentage passes for black belts in competition.
+The pass remains one of the first passes a white belt learns in BJJ, and yet it remains as one of the highest percentage passes for black belts in competition.
 The aim of this tutorial is to give you a sketch of the underlying concepts behind the knee cut pass, and then to touch on some key details as to why this pass will work on very high level practitioners.
 Let's get started!